coinspect/learn-evm-attacks/README.md

 # <h1 align="center"> Reproduced Exploits Library </h1>
 A library with previously exploited vulnerabilities, categorized by type (common denominator of each exploit).
+Also, utils that perform flashloans and swaps are provided in `test/utils` to ease the job of reproducing future attacks.

 Each exploit can be found under the test folder.